On surjectivity in tensor triangular geometry

-{\Roman{part}} Throughout this note, we work in the context of rigidly-compactly generated tensor triangulated ($tt$) categories, usually denoted by $\cat S$ or $\cat T$.
+Throughout this note, we work in the context of rigidly-compactly generated tensor triangulated categories, usually denoted by $\cat S$ or $\cat T$.
 We write $\Spc(\cat T^c)$ for the associated Balmer spectrum of compact (=dualizable) objects and freely use basic constructions from tt-geometry \cite{Balmer05a,Balmer10b}.
 A coproduct-preserving tensor triangulated functor $f^*\colon\cat T\to \cat S$ is called a \emph{geometric functor}.
-Such a functor preserves compact objects and hence induces a continuous map $\Spc(\cat S^c)\to \Spc(\cat T^c)$.
+Such a functor preserves compact objects and thus induces a continuous map $\varphi\colon \Spc(\cat S^c)\to \Spc(\cat T^c)$.
 Following terminology introduced in \cite{Balmer20_bigsupport,CarmeliSchlankYanovski2022}, a \emph{weak ring} in $\cat T$ is an object~$R \in \cat T$ equipped with a map $\eta \colon \unit \to R$ from the unit object such that the induced map $R\otimes \eta\colon R \to R\otimes R$ is a split monomorphism.

 \begin{Def} Suppose $\{f_i^*\colon \cat T \to \cat S_i\}_{i\in I}$ is a family of geometric functors between rigidly-compactly generated tt-categories.
 We say the family is \begin{itemize} \item \emph{jointly conservative} if for any $t \in \cat T$, $f_i^*(t) = 0$ for all $i \in I$ implies $t=0$; \item \emph{jointly nil-conservative} if for any weak ring $R \in \cat T$, $f_i^*(R) = 0$ for all $i \in I$ implies $R=0$. \end{itemize} Note that any jointly conservative family is in particular jointly nil-conservative.
-The converse does not hold: \end{Def} \begin{Exa} The Morava $K$-theories $\{K(n)\otimes-\colon \Sp \to \Mod(K(n))\}_{n \in \bbN\cup \{\infty\}}$ are jointly nil-conservative as a consequence of the nilpotence theorem \cite[Theorem~3]{HopkinsSmith98} but they are not jointly conservative since they all annihilate the Brown--Comenetz dual of the sphere \cite[Corollary B.12]{HoveyStrickland99}. \end{Exa}

-\begin{Thm} If $\{f_i^*\colon \cat T \to \cat S_i\}_{i\in I}$ is a jointly nil-conservative family of geometric functors, then the induced map\footnote{Throughout this paper, coproducts are taken in the category of topological spaces (as opposed to the category of spectral spaces).}
+The converse does not hold: \end{Def} \begin{Exa} The Morava $K$-theories $\{K(n)\otimes-\colon \Sp \to \Mod(K(n))\}_{n \in \bbN\cup \{\infty\}}$ are jointly nil-conservative as a consequence of the nilpotence theorem \cite[Theorem~3]{HopkinsSmith98} but they are not jointly conservative since they all annihilate the Brown--Comenetz dual of the sphere \cite[Corollary B.12]{HoveyStrickland99}. \end{Exa} \begin{Conv} Throughout this paper, coproducts are taken in the category of topological spaces, as opposed to the category of spectral spaces.
+Note that the underlying set of the latter is typically much larger than that of the former: for example, the $\bbN$-indexed coproduct of singletons may be identified with $\beta\bbN$, the Stone--\v{C}ech compactification of $\bbN$; see \cite[Example 10.1.5]{DickmannSchwartzTressl19}. \end{Conv} \begin{Thm} If $\{f_i^*\colon \cat T \to \cat S_i\}_{i\in I}$ is a jointly nil-conservative family of geometric functors, then the induced map

 is surjective. \end{Thm}